geoscixyz/gpg/content/seismic/reflection/seismic_reflection_filtering.rst

 	:align: left
 	:scale: 130 %

-Four shallow marine records (a) before and (b) after f-k dip filtering to remove coherant linear noise.
+Four shallow marine records (a) before and (b) after f-k dip filtering to remove coherent linear noise.
 The coherent noise seen in these records is primarily of guided wave type.

 .. <<editorial comment>> Original GPG has a "click to enlarge" feature for shallow_marine_records.gif